Fix get lock /var/lib/dpkg/lock – Resource temporarily unavailable

 ps -A | grep apt

-And then killing all processes that can seen in the output in terminal first you will need to look up the process number. it will by listed by the side of the processes that are running you then need to use the following commands to kill the processes.
+Kill all processes that can be seen in the output of the terminal first you will need to look up the process ID.
+Process ID will be listed by the side of the processes that are running you then need to use the following commands to kill the processes.

 sudo kill -6 processnum Or we could alternatively use sudo kill -SIGKILL processnum